 4102 S University Drive, Pomona, CA 91768

 The Cal Poly Pomona Pumpkin Fest has become a wonderful tradition of the college just north of Anaheim.
-Running for nearly thirty years now, this fall festival sees the students of the Don B. Huntley College of Agriculture, which was the founding college of Cal Poly Pomona, setting up a wide array of nature-based activities that regularly draws crowds from all over Southern California!
+Running for thirty years now, this fall festival sees the students of the Don B. Huntley College of Agriculture, which was the founding college of Cal Poly Pomona, setting up a wide array of nature-based activities that regularly draws crowds from all over Southern California!

 As you would expect from its name, the Pumpkin Fest always has a huge variety of pumpkins to choose from.
 Whether you’re looking to make huge, intricate jack-o-lanterns, or just want a few small pumpkins to give your house a festive feeling, you will definitely find what you’re looking for here.
 They also have a number of beautiful photo stops spread throughout the pumpkin patch, so you can take plenty of pictures to remember your fun day out!